Support

 What's the difference between committed and variable spending?

-Committed costs are fixed obligations you can't easily change month to month (rent, insurance, subscriptions).
+Committed costs are fixed recurring obligations you can't easily change month to month (rent, insurance, telco, utilities).
 Variable spending is discretionary — groceries, dining, entertainment, shopping.
 The Planner tab uses this distinction to show which expenses are adjustable via sliders and which are locked in.

 Property